dbos-inc/dbos-docs/docs/python/tutorials/queue-tutorial.md

 ---

 Queues allow you to submit functions to run in the background with a controlled degree of concurrency.
-They are useful for running many operations in parallel.
+They are useful for running many functions in parallel.

-To create a queue, specify its name and the maximum number of operations that it may run concurrently:
+To create a queue, specify its name and the maximum number of functions that it may run concurrently:

 ```python
 from dbos import Queue